maznicky/AR2HUB/README.md

 | M   | The game's own map - Map ESP draws onto it |
 | F7  | Panic - kills the ESP and releases input |
 | F8  | Site Probe sweep (also runs automatically every 60 s) |

-Mouse 4 and Mouse 5 are not usable for any of these - Matcha can't see them.

 ---